eclab/grains/info/ModularMIDIConventionsForDevelopers.md

   One very common scenario would be polyphonic notes arriving on a single channel.
 It's reasonable to create a MIDI Distributor module which breaks those notes up and sends them to different outputs for separate downstream voice chains.

+### Distributor MIDI Mode Suggestions

+MIDI has four "Channel Modes" set by CCs 124 through 127, and which consist of the combinations of OMNI ON vs. OFF and MONO vs. POLY.

+- MIDI Modes 1 and 2 both imply that the distributor is listening in OMNI mode, and this acts against the basic purpose of Modular MIDI.
+We recommend disregarding them here.

+- In MIDI Mode 3 (OMNI OFF, POLY ON) each channel receives its own independent MIDI voice messages, and can potentially play polyphonically.
+We recommend that this be the default mode.
+For a Distributor, this implies that incoming MIDI voice messages are simply routed out the MIDI THRU socket for the appropriate channel.

+#### MIDI Mode 4

+MIDI Mode 4 (OMNI OFF, MONO ON) is a special and relatively obscure mode which, as it so happens, is also a very good match for Modular MIDI.

+In MIDI Mode 4, you can instruct an instrument listen to a range of channels N ...
+N + M, and treat each one as a separate voice.
+If a note arrives on a channel in the range, it immediately replaces any note currently on that channel: thus at most one note can be playing on a given channel at a time.
+Furthermore there is a "Global Channel" (channel N - 1, or channel 16 if N = 1), and any data which arrives on that channel is immediately rebroadcasted in parallel to all channels N ...
+N + M.  If this sounds suspiciously like MPE, it should!

+Unlike MPE, which has elaborate rules, MIDI Mode 4 is very simple: the above is about all there is to it.
+MIDI Mode 4 is set up for the range N ...
+N + M by sending two specific CC messages to channel N.  A distributor module can respond to MIDI Mode 4 straightforwardly:

+- When the appropriate setup request CCs arrive, the distributor assigns channel N-1 to be a "Global Channel" which is automatically rerouted to channels N ...
+N+M.  Otherwise, channels N ...
+N+M are unchanged!

+- There can be multiple ranges, and they can accidentally overlap.
+To disambiguate: if a request arrives to set up N ...
+N + M, and in this range there was already a "Global Channel" X, its special Global Channel status is revoked.

+- CC messages 124 ...
+127 ought not be passed through to the per-THRU channel sockets.
+However as they also imply an ALL NOTES OFF, then perhaps an ALL NOTES OFF could be passed through instead.

+- The distributor might keep track, for non-Global channels declared as MIDI Mode 4, of which notes are outstanding.
+When a new note arrives, the distributor could send a NOTE OFF to the appropriate channel THRU to guarantee that the old note has been removed.

 ### Distributor MPE Suggestions